compare

 Why is Medi priced differently from Tebra?

-Medi charges per client practice at $20 per client practice per month, with volume pricing available; adding providers inside a practice never changes the fee.
+Medi charges per claim, not per provider and not per practice: it starts at $1.00 per claim submitted and moves to $0.90 and then $0.80 at the volume marks published on the pricing page.
 Tebra charges per provider because it is also licensing an EHR, the industry norm for per-seat pricing, and requires a quote for exact numbers.
-It is a different pricing shape, not a verdict on product quality: per-practice suits a billing-only buyer, per-provider suits a clinical-plus-billing buyer.
+It is a different pricing shape, not a verdict on product quality: per-claim suits a billing-only buyer whose cost should track billed work, per-provider suits a clinical-plus-billing buyer.

 References